GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 > Lets try Copilot chat now.
 > Paste the above information and make it as detailed as possible in the Copilot chat text box.
 > Copilot will use by default the open file as context in order to generate the suggestion.

+### Exercise 4: Building more integrations

+We have tried out write coding for a few simple tasks earlier.
+Now let's explore more complex integrations.

 - **/tellmeajoke**: